tonmine/tonmine-client/doc/nvidia_hiveos.md

 Sample mining commands：
 ```
+# If you need background execution tonmine miner.
+Then you need to enter `screen` here
+screen

 bash ~/tonmine/autoStart.sh tonmine@gmail.com EQCk_WdeFoaO6LCIwpywOEh0DeXAtlIW-xh5agDBDIEsTv9b worker1
 ```

-> Reminder: If you enter an invalid <User email> <User ton address>, you will not receive a reward.
+> Reminder: If you enter an invalid `User email` `User ton address`, you will not receive a reward.
 Regarding whether the setting is successful, you can check your account status on toncoin.com after you start mining and a few minutes after submitting the share.